 what i want to know is, at the end of the day, how does this help Native Americans and their lives? the online masses have brought up that the Native Americans should have been focused on other issues that directly affected the quality of their lives. they felt that instead of worrying about and protesting a cartoon character of a sports team that many Native Americans probably never even watched or cared about aside from its logo, perhaps they should have exhausted their energy on matters such as alcoholism, addiction, and unemployment within their community.

-now maybe the way that group went about their inquiry was wrong, but they do introduce some valid questions: how did this change anything? what does this do for them? is racism against them gone? are they really going to sleep better at night now that the Indians will no longer wear the Wahoo on their hats and jersey sleeves after 2018? this was their biggest battle and victory in life?
+now i can admit the way that group went about their inquiry was wrong and insensitive. but the question remains: what did this change? what does this do for Native Americans personally? are their hardships and racism against them gone because a caricature for one sports team has been pushed out of use? are they really going to live better now that the Indians' players will no longer wear the Wahoo on their hats and jersey sleeves after 2018? fans will still wear it, i guarantee that, so is their fight really over? was this their biggest battle and are they now satisfied with this victory?

 i think, if anything, it's possible that people who like the Wahoo and wanted it to stay and were not prejudice against Native Americans prior to all this, could now resent those that were so anti-Chief within the Native American community.🤷

-You Can Only Be Offended If You Allow Yourself To Be Offended
+You Can Only Be Offended By Something If You Allow Yourself To Be Offended

-okay, i'm going to use some advice here that i got from watching a life coach on youtube. your thoughts create your feelings, which create your actions, which create your results. if we apply that within the context of this topic, then the people who are offended by the Chief Wahoo are basically voluntarily choosing to be offended by it. they could just as easily have chosen NOT to be offended by it, moved on from the issue, and concentrated on other things in life that (they've chosen to) make them happy. we are all in control of our own feelings. talk to a life coach and you'll get similar feedback.
+okay, i'm going to drop some advice here that i got from watching a life coach on youtube. your thoughts create your feelings, which create your actions, which create your results. if we apply that within the context of this topic, then the people who are offended by the Chief Wahoo are basically choosing to be offended by it. would it be at all possible to choose NOT to be offended? continue to not support the team and concentrate on what makes you happy? maybe i'm naive but i do know that eliminating negative emotions can be very freeing and healing. the bottom line is we are all in control of our own feelings, and if you talk to a life coach, you will get similar feedback.

 You Cannot Tell Us How to Feel

-and speaking of feelings, i want to stress to people that NOBODY can tell you how to feel about something. if you want to be mad and upset about the decision regarding the Wahoo, then be mad and upset. don't let any articles or commenters or protesters tell you differently or try to make you feel bad about it. no one has the right to tell you how you should feel about this or that you should just get over it.
+and speaking of feelings, i want to stress to people that NOBODY can tell you how to feel about something. i can suggest people not take offense here, but i can't demand or really even expect it. so, much like those who choose to be offended, if you want to be mad and upset about the decision regarding the Wahoo, then be mad and upset. don't let any articles or commenters or protesters tell you differently or try to make you feel bad about it. you do not need to adhere to the insistence by some to just "get over it."

 the worst is when i hear, "you knew this was coming, you shouldn't be upset." that's like saying you shouldn't be sad or cry when someone dies because you know everybody's going to die sooner or later. knowing something's going to happen is not nearly the same as it actually happening. and as much as you can try to prepare for it, you can't fully prepare. people need to stop dismissing and disregarding the importance of a grieving process, especially when the Chief has been around for as long as he has.